goreleaser/goreleaser/www/docs/customization/scoop.md

 # Scoop Manifests

-After releasing to GitHub or GitLab, GoReleaser can generate and publish a _Scoop App Manifest_ into a repository that you have access to.
+After releasing to GitHub, GitLab, or Gitea, GoReleaser can generate and publish a _Scoop App Manifest_ into a repository that you have access to.

 The `scoop` section specifies how the manifest should be created.
 See the